Hadicheayto/Programming-for-ai-projects/README.md

 Details:

--The dataset contains face images categorized into emotions: Angry, Happy, Neutral, Sad, and Surprised.
+-The dataset contains face images categorized into emotions: Angry, Happy, Neutral, Sad, Surprised etc....

 -The preprocessing tasks include resizing, normalization, and augmentation to improve the dataset's quality for machine learning tasks.